rehierl/node-tree-outliner/3-basic-design/3-7-0-design-x.md

 * `n5` is an inactive parent node
 * `n6, n7` are both child nodes of `n6`

+Logging the list of sections at certain points in time, while the above fragment is being processed, would result in the following trace of section
+sequences:

 ```
-list of sections:       -  phase of processing:
+trace of sequences:     -  node event:
 ======================  -  ====================
 ()                      -  before entering n0
 (s0)                    -  after entering n0